Charan-Preet/Ecommerce-Website/README.md

 ## Features:
 * ### Full-fledged Ecommerce Website with Features:
-* Authentication using Json web token (JWT) storing them in httponly cookies
+* Authentication using Json web token (JWT) storing them in httponly cookie
-* Coustomer can add items to the cart storing them into local sotrage
+* Coustomer can add items to the cart storing them into local storage
-* Mongodb atlas to save Registered users to the database
+* Mongodb to save Registered users to the database
-* Password hasing beforing saving them into database
+* Password hashing before saving into the database
 * Stripe Payment Gateway Integration

 ## Technology Used: